kiwi0fruit/knitty/docs/stitch.md

 Stitch\'s documentation has an odd build process, so standard tools like readthedocs weren\'t flexible enough.
 To make the docs, install stitch and all the extra dependencies.
-Clone [https://github.com/kiwi0fruit/pystitch](https://github.com/kiwi0fruit/pystitch)
+Clone [https://github.com/kiwi0fruit/pystitch](https://github.com/kiwi0fruit/pystitch) and follow instructions there.

-Checkout the src branch.

-Run make html.